 She is peer reviewer for international scientific journals in the fields of geology, geo-archaeology, geophysics and materials science applied to forensics.

-She was the winner of the Investigation & Forensic Awards 2017 and 2019, for excellence in Forensic Geology.
+She was the winner of the Italian Investigation & Forensic Awards 2017, 2019 and 2022, for excellence in Forensic Geology.

 Currently, Rosa Maria Di Maggio holds the position of member of the Steering Committee of the IUGS Initiative on Forensic Geology, within the International Union of Geological Science (afferent to UNESCO), with the role of Officer for Europe.
 Registered in the Register of Experts Witnesses of the Criminal Court of Rome.